manuel2258/esp-gpio-callback/README.md

 ## Requirements

 To need to use the ESP-IDF and a compatible board.
 Personally I tested it with an ESP-WROOM 32 Development board.
+Also your project has to be written in C++, not C.

 ## How to use